Triple J Hottest 100, 2008

-The 2008 Triple J Hottest 100 was announced on Australia Day, 26 January 2009.
+The 2008 Triple J Hottest 100 was announced on January 26, 2009.
 It was the sixteenth countdown of the most popular songs of the year, as chosen by the listeners of Australian radio station, Triple J.

 2008 was also the first year of the countdown where Triple J made public the full list of songs that did not make the list proper.
-Coined as the "Hottest 200", the list was released online shortly after the main countdown.
+Coined as the "Hottest 200", the list was released online the day after the main countdown.

 Voting commenced on Boxing Day, 26 December 2008, and closed on 18 January 2009.
 The second half of the countdown was broadcast live from Parramatta Park in New South Wales, with live crosses to the Big Day Out, held at Flemington Racecourse in Melbourne, Victoria.

-Over 800,000 votes were received, a record number.
+Over 800,000 votes were received, a record number at the time.